alchemyplatform/aa-sdk/site/smart-accounts/signers/lit.md

       content: Lit Protocol Integration Guide
   - - meta
     - name: description
-      content: Follow this integration guide to use PKP Wallet as a signer with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
+      content: Follow this integration guide to use PKP Wallet as a Signer with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
   - - meta
     - property: og:description
-      content: Follow this integration guide to use PKP Wallet as a signer with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
+      content: Follow this integration guide to use PKP Wallet as a Signer with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
   - - meta
     - name: twitter:title
       content: Lit Protocol Integration Guide
   - - meta
     - name: twitter:description
-      content: Follow this integration guide to use PKP Wallet as a signer with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
+      content: Follow this integration guide to use PKP Wallet as a Signer with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
 ---

 # Lit Protocol Integration Guide

 [LitProtocol](https://litprotocol.com/) is distributed cryptography for signing, encryption, and compute.
-A generalizable key management network, Lit provides developers with a set of tools for managing sovereign identities on the open Web.
+A generalizable key management network, Lit provides you with a set of tools for managing sovereign identities on the open Web.

 Combining Lit Protocol's [pkp wallet](https://www.npmjs.com/package/@lit-protocol/pkp-ethers) with Account Kit allows you to use your Programmable Key Pairs (PKPs) as a smart account for your users.